Beddoe History, Family Crest & Coats of Arms

 Another 64 words (5 lines of text) are included under the topic Early Beddoe Notables in all our PDF Extended History products and printed products wherever possible.

-Beddoe Settlers in United States in the 17th Century
+Beddoe Settlers in West Indies in the 17th Century

 - John Beddoe, aged 21, who arrived in Jamaica in 1683